 John Lee Dumas from Entrepreneur on Fire has also successfully pre-sold a number of his offerings before creating them.
-Podcaster’s Paradise (affiliate link – I earn a commission), as well as Webinar on Fire (affiliate link – I earn a commission) were presented to his audience as solutions that he was going to build if there were a certain number of people interested, and he was completely upfront and honest about that to his audience.
-If he didn’t get to those numbers, then he wouldn’t build those things.
+Podcaster's Paradise, as well as Webinar on Fire were presented to his audience as solutions that he was going to build if there were a certain number of people interested, and he was completely upfront and honest about that to his audience.
+If he didn't get to those numbers, then he wouldn't build those things.
 Easy enough.
 [Full Disclosure: As an affiliate, I receive compensation if you purchase through these links.]

 He indeed asked for payments from people upfront (again, before the product was even created) to validate products, giving customers a “champion” or “VIP” price for doing so.

 Both of those products were validated, then John and his team worked hard to actually create the courses after that.
 You can bet that after selling those products and meeting his goals, he was motivated to do the work to put those things together and make them awesome.

 These examples come from people who already have built an audience, but what about pre-selling strategies for those who don’t already have an audience?

 This is where paid advertising comes into play.
 You’re going to have to pay a little bit to discover whether or not a targeted audience on a platform like Facebook, for example, would be willing to pay you for that product idea.

 In a similar fashion as John’s example, you’ll want to truly understand the ins and outs of what this product will become so you can setup a sales page as you would if it really existed.
 You could drive traffic directly to that page from Facebook, or you could try something like collecting registrants to a pre-sell webinar, which could convert even higher for you since you’d be building a relationship with those prospects at the same time before your pitch.